TTNRT/statuswebsite/content/issues/2024-08-03-us-east-moving.md

 [﻿August 4th, 2024 at 6:50 AM] - An internet connection issue has arisen at the new place.
 Unfortunately, this requires a technician to investigate what's going on.
 This will take place on Monday, between 1 and 2 PM.
 We will try to get more information as soon as we can.

 [August 6th, 2024 at 10:25 AM] - Some news was released some time ago, and we meant to post it here, so here it is.
 The good news is that the ISP technician arrived at the new location and that service will be up within the next hour.
 The bad news is that the technician went to the old place and we had to reassign it all over again.
 This was yesterday in case if you are wondering.
 We expect service to be restored once everything is fully setup.

+[﻿August 6th, 2024 at 12:37 PM] - We have good news!
+Service is now restored to the site!
+We appreciate your patience during this time!
+This issue is now closed.